-Moved by interactions with the blind while prepping for Kaabil, the actor made the pledge at family ophthalmologist's hospital in Wadala
+Moved by interactions with the blind while prepping for his movie 'Kaabil', Bollywood superstar Hrithik Roshan made the pledge at family ophthalmologist's hospital in Wadala

 Actor Hrithik Roshan with family ophthalmologist Dr S Natarajan

 Sorry, Hrithik.
 We know you wanted to keep this under the wraps, but this touching act just has to be told.
 Moved by the struggles of the blind — an eye-opening realisation that dawned on him during the shoot of Kaabil — Bollywood actor Hrithik Roshan quietly pledged his eyes for donation as he turned 43 on January 10.
 He pledged his eyes with family ophthalmologist Dr S Natarajan of Wadala-based Aditya Jyot Eye Hospital.
 Natarajan has been treating Hrithik's grandfather for years.

 Dr Natarajan says the actor needed no nudge.
 "After watching Kaabil's trailer, I called [Hrithik's father] Rakeshji, asking if Hrithik would like to pledge his eyes.
 He told me Hrithik had already been planning to do so after learning of the lives of visually-challenged persons (while immersing himself in the character of the lead protagonist)."
 Unwilling to draw attention to the noble deed, he quietly pledged his eyes on his birthday at the eye hospital, says the doctor.
 "He did it out of affection, not to gain popularity or to promote his movie."

 Dr Natarajan rues that amid the organ donation hubbub, eyes get the short shrift.
 "People talk about kidney, liver and heart donations, but often forget to raise awareness on eye donations.
 If actors like Hrithik, who have huge followers in India, come forward to pledge their eyes, we can get young donors."